pmilaneo/ArmoniK.Community/CONTRIBUTING.md

 Our release process in the repositories is as follow:

 1. Create a release and a tag from the GitHub interface.
+We try to follow [SemVer](https://semver.org/) as much as possible for our tags.
 2. The CI/CD will check that the tag is valid.
 If the tag is not valid, the CI/CD will fail.
 3. The CI/CD will run and produce the artifacts with the given tag.